jctaoo/elecrun/docs/README.md

 `dev` command save the build artifact to `node_modules/.electron-run/app` under your project by default.
 But sometimes you want to clean these files.
 This options help you clean cache files when you run `dev` command.

+#### options `--esm`

+The `--esm` option is used to specify whether to use ESM modules to run the main process code.
+By default, `electron-run` uses `commonjs` modules to run the main process code.
+If you want to use ESM modules, just add this option.

+> Some third-party libraries only support `esm` modules.
+When using such third-party libraries, you may need to add this option.

 ### build phase

 The build phase is almost the same as the development phase (also including all the options and arguments except `--vite`).
 The difference is that the compiled files are stored in `node_modules` in the development phase, while the build phase is stored in the app directory.